siggib007/siggib007/README.md

 - 👋 Hi, I’m @siggib007
+- I'm a supergeek born and raised in Iceland, spent 30 years in Seattle WA, USA, moved back to Iceland in 2021
 - 👀 I’m interested in all sorts of things. you can find out more about me at https://supergeek.us
 - 📫 You can reach me at siggi@supergeek.us